-Performance is defined as the level of achievement reached under defined conditions.
+Performance is the level of achievement reached under defined conditions.
 Performance improvement means achieving those results more efficiently, achieving better quality results, or producing more of the same result (greater quantity).
-A performance improvement plan is an approach used to achieve any of these results, and do so whether it is the performance on an athlete, or the performance of an industrial process that is being improved.
-In this case we'll be looking at creating a performance improvement plan in a business setting.
+A performance improvement plan is an approach to help achieve any of these results and do so whether it is the performance of an athlete or the performance of an industrial process that needs improvement.
+In this case, we'll be looking at creating a performance improvement plan in a business setting.

 Performance Improvement Plan For Maximizing Performance

 Performance is a measure of the results achieved.
 The objective is to maximize performance using the minimum amount of resources.
 How well this is accomplished is called performance efficiency, and it is measured by the ratio between the resources expended and the results achieved.